pfremp/masters_proj/README.md

 # Participant Finder Django Application
 This application enables researchers looking for human participants to sign up and post their experiments.
 Participants are then able to register and sign up for experiments.

+A live version of this application can be found here: http://pfremp1.pythonanywhere.com/part_finder/

 # Setup Application

 Steps to get application working